 There are 4 primary MMR genes are MLH1, MSH2, MSH6, and PMS2

 Think of these genes as our body’s spell checkers, their job is to express proteins that fix/repair DNA replication errors as they occur.
 This is a normal function within our body.

 - Errors occur often in our DNA replication process.

 - Microsatellites are parcels that contain strings of our pre-made dna code – the code that makes us – us!

 - This replication process is constant and errors are normal

 - When all 4 MMR genes are expressing proteins (spell checkers), then this is described as MMS (Stable).

-When one or more of theses genes fail to express their proteins (spell checkers) this means the MMR process is now deficient and is not correcting all DNA mistakes as they occur.
-This then leads to accumulation of dna replication errors within the microsatillites creating microsatillite instabliity.
+When one or more of these genes fail to express their proteins (spell checkers) this means the MMR process is now deficient and is not correcting all DNA mistakes as they occur.
+This then leads to the accumulation of DNA replication errors within the microsatellites creating microsatellite instability.